Sex and masturbation may hamper Ebola eradication efforts

 "The old advice of three months is no longer good," the clinician said.
 "The number of people with persistent virus in their semen is much greater than expected."

-The clinician, who was not authorised to speak about the study, added that the risk might not only be from sex but also from masturbation.
+The clinician, who was not authorized to speak about the study, added that the risk might not only be from sex but also from masturbation.

 "It's not the sex that is dangerous, it's the semen that is dangerous," said Aylward, who mentioned the study during a news conference but did not give details.
 "How people actually get exposed, in soiled linens or whatever, is not clear."